scalatra/scalatra-website/guides/deployment/heroku.md

 addSbtPlugin("com.typesafe.startscript" % "xsbt-start-script-plugin" % "{{ site.start_script_plugin_version }}")
 ```

-Tell sbt how to use the plugin by adding this line to `build.sbt`:
+Tell sbt how to use the plugin by adding this line to `project/build.scala`:

 ```scala
 seq(com.typesafe.startscript.StartScriptPlugin.startScriptForClassesSettings: _*)